-Indeed, it’s likely that the number of people willing to admit to owning a sex doll or sex robot will be much lower even going into the future.
-Just as sex dolls now are heavily stigmatized, even hidden from close friends and loved ones, it seems highly probable that the same level of discretion will be the norm in the future (Sexologies, 2018).13
+Indeed, it’s likely that the number of people willing to admit to owning a realistic sex doll or sex robot will be much lower even going into the future.
+Just as the best sex dolls now are heavily stigmatized, even hidden from close friends and loved ones, it seems highly probable that the same level of discretion will be the norm in the future (Sexologies, 2018).13

 We’d like to hear from you.
 What was your #1 takeaway from this research?
 Did one of our findings surprise you?

 Or perhaps you have a question you’d like to know more about.

 Either way, let us know in the comments.

 - International Journal of Human Sciences, 2019.
 A study of 219 American university students.

 - Curiosity and Other Attitudes Toward Sex Robots, 2021.
 A study of 309 American respondents.

 - Family Process, 2020.
 A study on infidelity in the time of COVID-19.